euan6/javascript-dsa/README.md

 ### Stack 📚

 The first data structure which I have implemented is a stack.
 A stack is a very simple LIFO structure, meaning the first element pushed to a stack is the last element popped from it.
-I have given the stack several functions such as: isEmpty(), size(), push(), pop() and top().
+I have given the stack several methods such as: isEmpty(), size(), push(), pop() and top().

 ### Singly Linked List 📋

 The next data structure i created was a singly linked list.
 This is again a simple structure, with an element in the list having a value and then a reference to its next node.
 This means that each time an element is added or removed its reference node needs to be updated.
-Some of the functions it can use are: size(), addAtHead(), addAtTail(), removeAtHead(), removeAtTail(), insertMiddle() and printList().
+Some of the methods it can use are: size(), addAtHead(), addAtTail(), removeAtHead(), removeAtTail(), insertMiddle() and printList().

 ### Doubly Linked List ⛓️

 Similar to the singly linked list, except this data structure has a reference node to its previous and next element, meaning both of these need updated each time an element is added or removed.
-Again this has similar functions and the singly linked list such as: size(), getHeadValue(), getTailValue(), addAtHead(), addAtTail(), removeAtHead(), removeAtTail() and printList().
+Again this has similar methods and the singly linked list such as: size(), getHeadValue(), getTailValue(), addAtHead(), addAtTail(), removeAtHead(), removeAtTail() and printList().

 ### Queue 👥

 The queue is again a fairly simple data structure.
 It has a FIFO structure meaning the first element added is the first one to be removed.
 Elements enter the rear of the queue and are dequeued from the front.
-The queue uses functions such as isEmpty(), size(), enqueue(), dequeue() and front().
+The queue uses methods such as isEmpty(), size(), enqueue(), dequeue() and front().

 ### Priority Queue